9qeklajc/contextvm-docs/README.md

-# Client Behavior Flows: Fixed vs Variable Pricing
+# Fixed vs Variable Pricing

 This document describes the two primary client behavior patterns when interacting with servers that offer services with different pricing models.